canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 #### Avoiding Lock-in

-When a closed-source software application becomes entrenched into an organization’s or business’s processes or products, the organization becomes beholden, or “locked-in”, to that software vendor for any new features, for bug fixes, and in many cases, for receiving product support.
+When a closed-source software application becomes entrenched into an organization’s or business’s processes or products, the organization becomes beholden, or "locked-in", to that software vendor for any new features, for bug fixes, and in many cases, for receiving product support.
 Where a vendor is unwilling to implement a new feature, you may need to switch to an alternative – often at considerable cost.
 Where a particular vendor is slow to provide bug fixes or support, this can adversely affect your own timelines and may also impose a security risk.

 OSS provides an advantage in that it creates [open markets](5_Open_Markets.md) for providers of all types of support.
 Any support business with sufficient software development competencies can add new features and fix bugs in the software; OSS users can also switch to a different support provider whenever an existing company no longer meets their needs or timelines.